jonlt/cheet.js/README.md

 click-events are defined using jquery selectors.

+`next`, `fail` and `done`, are supported in _almost_ the same way as in the original cheet.js.

-Events are created and removed using jQuery, so you need jQuery in order to use this.
+Events are created and removed using *jQuery*, so you need jQuery in order to use this.